MrJackSpade/adaptive-p-docs/sections/07_integration.md

 - Operate on already-transformed logits (producing undefined behavior)

 > [!IMPORTANT]
-> **The transformation is destructive.** Adaptive-P doesn't just adjust logits—it *replaces* them entirely based on probability-to-target distance.
+> **The transformation is destructive.** Adaptive-P *replaces* logits entirely based on probability-to-target distance.
 The original model logits (which encode semantic meaning, confidence, etc.) are gone.
 This is why Adaptive-P must be last: no subsequent sampler could make sense of the transformed values, and the token selection happens as part of the transformation itself.

 **Recommended minimal chain:**